-Caching with Azure Front Door Service
+Caching with Azure Front Door

 Delivery of large files

-Azure Front Door Service delivers large files without a cap on file size.
+Azure Front Door delivers large files without a cap on file size.
 Front Door uses a technique called object chunking.
 When a large file is requested, Front Door retrieves smaller pieces of the file from the backend.
-After receiving a full or byte-range file request, a Front Door environment requests the file from the backend in chunks of 8 MB.
+After receiving a full or byte-range file request, the Front Door environment requests the file from the backend in chunks of 8 MB.

 - "text/js", "text/plain"